lg3394/anthropic-economic-index/README.md

 - The analysis reflects patterns from May 2023 and may not capture rapidly evolving AI adoption trends
 - Occupational mapping between different classification systems required approximations that may introduce minor inaccuracies
 - The study cannot establish causation, only correlation, between demographic factors and AI usage patterns

-## About
-Project 2 of my Data Studio class, examining economic and social implications of AI technology adoption across diverse workforce populations.

 ## Data Sources
 - [Anthropic Economic Index](https://github.com/anthropics/economic-index) - AI task mapping and conversation analysis